jasonfrink/ActiveDirectoryLab/README.md

 <h1>Active Directory Home Lab</h1>

 <h2>Description</h2>
 This project guides users through setting up a VirtualBox home lab with Windows Server 2019, configured to run Active Directory (AD) and related network services.
 It includes installing VirtualBox, configuring network adapters, and setting up a Windows Server with AD Domain Services, DNS, and DHCP.
 The lab also covers creating a Windows 10 client and automating the bulk creation of AD users using PowerShell.
-This setup provides a hands-on environment to explore AD management, networking basics, and client-server interactions
+This setup provides a hands-on environment to explore AD management, networking basics, and client-server interactions.
 <br />

+- Credit to Josh Madakor for creating the lab [tutorial](https://youtu.be/MHsI8hJmggI?si=2hyOxmObgueOZa8P) on YouTube

 <h2>Environments Used </h2>